augustojs1/augustojs1/README.md

 ## Hi there, i am Augusto Souza! 👋

-- 🔭 I’m currently working at PIBE developing a web application focused on uniting retail, wholesale and franchises on the same platform for buying, selling and other business operations using Vue.js 2.
+- 🔭 I’m currently working at PIBE as a Front-End Web Developer developing a web application focused on uniting retail, wholesale and franchises on the same platform for buying, selling and other business operations using Vue.js 2.
 - 🌱 I’m currently learning Nest.js and Next.js to create modern and scalable web applications.